iron-io/docs/worker/languages/ruby/index.md

 gem for Ruby workers, which makes packaging code libraries and other dependencies much easier.
 Older customers may be using the [iron_worker](https://github.com/iron-io/iron_worker_ruby) gem.
 We recommend switching off that at your earliest convenience.

-You're going to need to have Ruby version 1.9 or higher installed to use the `iron_worker_ng` gem.
+If you are running Ruby 1.8, you'll need to install `json` gem additionally.
+Note that we are running Ruby 1.9 on worker servers, so your workers must be compatible.

 You can install the `iron_worker_ng` gem from the command line:
 {% highlight bash %}